Panasonic FZ2000 vs Sony RX10 III

 Review summary: Panasonic FZ2000 vs Sony RX10 III

-So what conclusions can be drawn?
+So how do things add up?
 Is the Panasonic FZ2000 better than the Sony RX10 III or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.